“Is there anything I shouldn’t eat?”

 And, the consumption of processed meat.

-You can see this list here if you want to see what else is a “Group 1 Carcinogen”.
+You can see this list here if you want to see what else is considered a “Group 1 Carcinogen”.

 If you scroll a bit farther down the list I linked above and make it to “Group 2A: Probably Carcinogenic to Humans”, you’ll find: